dderemiah/DEBIAN12-CIS/README.md

 ## Matching a security Level for CIS

-It is possible to only run level 1 or level 2 controls for CIS.
+It is possible to to only run level 1 or level 2 controls for CIS.
 This is managed using tags:

 - level1-server